 Schizophrenia is a chronic and severe disorder that affects how a person thinks, feels, and behaves.
 Schizophrenia may cause hallucinations, delusions, and disorganized thinking.
-It is a serious mental illness that requires treatment.
+It is a serious neurological condition that needs regular treatment and care.

 These symptoms can be divided into four groups: Hallucinations (seeing things that aren’t there), Delusions (believing something that isn’t true), Disorganised thinking (not being able to make sense of thoughts) and Lack of motivation or motivation changes.

-Everyone’s experience with schizophrenia is different – not everyone will experience all the same symptoms at the same time.
-Schizophrenia affects around 1 in 100 people.
+Everyone’s experience with schizophrenia and mental illness is different.
+Not everyone will experience all the same symptoms at the same time.
+Schizophrenia affects around 1 in 100 people, so let’s take a closer look at what makes schizophrenia such a debilitating condition.

 Table of Contents

-In addition to these positive symptoms, people with schizophrenia may also experience negative symptoms.
-These are less obvious than positive symptoms, and they can last longer than positive ones.
 Some common negative symptoms include feeling like you’re not living up to your potential, having no motivation, or feeling very little pleasure in life activities.
-People with schizophrenia may feel that their negative symptoms are more serious than their positive ones.
+Individuals with schizophrenia may feel that their negative symptoms are more serious than their positive ones, and are at high risk of suicide as a result of poor mental health.

-There is no one-size-fits-all answer to this question, as schizophrenia can be diagnosed in a number of ways, depending on the individual’s symptoms.
-Some common methods of diagnosis include interviews with the individual and their family, psychological evaluations, and neurological examinations.
+A diagnosis of Schizophrenia can be obtained in a number of ways, depending on the individual’s symptoms as these vary from person to person.
+Some common methods of diagnosis include interviews with the individual and their family to establish environmental factors at play, psychological evaluations, and examinations tailored specifically for neurological conditions and subsets such as Schizoaffective Disorder and Schizophreniform Disorder.

-Schizophrenia is a complex mental illness that can be difficult to diagnose.
-There are no lab tests to specifically identify schizophrenia, so doctors must rely on a full medical history and physical exam, as well as interviews and behavioral observations.
+Schizophrenia is a complex mental illness that can be difficult to diagnose without experiencing the psychotic episodes first-hand.
+Doctors must rely on a full medical history and physical exam, as well as interviews and behavioral observations to determine which psychiatric disorders are prevalent in the patient.

-The process of diagnosing schizophrenia usually involves a referral to a psychiatrist or psychologist who will use a specially designed interview to make an accurate diagnosis.
-To be diagnosed with schizophrenia, someone must have two of the following symptoms for at least six months: delusions, hallucinations, disorganized speech that affects social or professional life in a negative way.
+The process of obtaining a Schizophrenia diagnosis usually involves a referral to a psychiatrist or psychologist who will use a specially designed interview to make an accurate diagnosis.
+To be diagnosed with schizophrenia, someone must have two of the following symptoms for at least six months: delusions, hallucinations, disorganized speech that affects social or professional life negatively.
 The first symptom must be present for at least one month before the diagnosis can be made.

-There are a variety of treatment options for schizophrenia, which can include medication, therapy, and lifestyle changes.
+There are a variety of treatment options for schizophrenia, which can include medication, therapy, and lifestyle changes to boost overall mental health.
 It is important to work with a doctor to find the best treatment plan for you.

 Medication is often an important part of treatment for people with schizophrenia.
 There are a number of different medications that can be used to help control symptoms.
 Some people may need to take medication for the rest of their lives, while others may only need to take it for a short period of time.